mongodb-partners/Application_Modernization_with_AmazonFargate_MongoDBAtlas/README.md

 	python3 -m pip install ecr-scan-reporter

  ### **Update the environment file with the MongoDB Atlas cluster connection string**
-Navigate to .env and update the connection URL to point to the cluster you have created earlier.
+Navigate to .env and update the connection URL to point to the cluster you created earlier.

  ### **Setup the server in ECS**